Tinybop/gingersnap/README.md

 ```

 Other than "ctx", this isn't Gingersnap-specific at all: just a simple
-Snap Core server. "makeCtx" is a function we define ourselves.
+`snap-core` server. "makeCtx" is a function we define ourselves.
 It creates a
 value of type "Ctx", which we define ourselves, and which is an instance of
 "IsCtx".